Content

 Vitamins and dietary supplements, including vitamin B complex, can interact with medications, so it’s a good idea to speak with a healthcare professional before taking anything new.

-While rare, biotin deficiency is more likely to cause side effects than supplementing with biotin.
-However, very high intakes of biotin might impact tests that check for thyroid hormone levels, causing false positives for conditions like Graves’ disease.
+There aren’t many noted side effects of biotin.
+However, very high doses of biotin might impact tests that check for thyroid hormone levels, causing false positives for conditions like Graves’ disease.

 Fatigue